cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 # Submit Your Result

-This is an easy one - you just need to submit to this **[form](https://docs.google.com/forms/d/e/1FAIpQLScGT0yraO3Y4nfpJaF033hxz8F4ZNoMkycOj4qbsYJQNYsPIw/viewform?usp=dialog)** the output from the following command:
+This is an easy one - you just need to submit to this **[form](https://docs.google.com/forms/d/e/1FAIpQLScGT0yraO3Y4nfpJaF033hxz8F4ZNoMkycOj4qbsYJQNYsPIw/viewform?usp=dialog)** with the output from the following command:

 ```bash
 # in your VM/QEMU